Introduction: Mega328 With LCD, Keypad and FTDI In-circuit Programming

 Step 12: Installing Audible Feedback

-Photo 1: Create a 12V supply for the piezo by running a positive and negative wire as shown to the rail that runs under the keypad.
+Photo 1: Create a 12V supply for the piezo by running a positive and negative wire as shown to the rail that runs under the keypad (brown and white wires).
 It will work fine with only 9 volts however 12 delivers a nice positive sound.

 Photo 2: Next bend the leads of a 1K resistor so it matches the pitch of the piezo's pins.
 Allow enough lead wire to insert completely into the bread board.